LetPeopleWork/MonteCarloCSV/README.md

 🛈 Want to learn more about how all of this works?
 Check out out website! 🛈 🔗 https://letpeople.work 🔗
 ```
-You can now start to tweak the input parameters and replace the csv file according to your needs.
-**Note**: It's recommended to name your csv files to something more meaningful (like *TeamName.csv*) and to specify this when running the tool: `montecarlocsv --FileName "TeamName.csv"`.

-Read on to see details about how to configure `montecarlocsv`.
+If you can see an output like this, you are now ready to configure `montecarlocsv` and use the tool with your own data.

 ## "How Many" and "When"
 To run the MC Simulations with `montecarlocsv`, you need various inputs.
 First and foremost, you need to provide a csv file that includes the date when an item was closed.
 The csv can contain other information, but it's not needed nor relevant for the MC Simulation.
 Then we need a target date to calculate *how many* items we manage till this date based on the past throughput.
 We can also calculate *when* a specific amount of items will be done.
 If we have both a target date and the remaining items we want to achieve till this date, we can also calculate the likelihood of managing those items till the target date.
 To specify "how much history" should be used: Do you want to use the last 30 days or rather the last 90 days for your calculation?

+## Setting up your CSV files

+We created tutorials to help you create the input CSV file using [Azure DevOps](https://github.com/LetPeopleWork/MonteCarloCSV/wiki/Azure-DevOps) and [Jira](https://github.com/LetPeopleWork/MonteCarloCSV/wiki/Jira).
+If you are using a different work management system and have a way to export the CSV file as an input for MCS, reach out to us -- we're looking for [Contributors](https://github.com/LetPeopleWork/MonteCarloCSV#contributions).

+**Note**: It's recommended to name your csv files to something more meaningful (like *TeamName.csv*) and to specify this when running the tool: `montecarlocsv --FileName "TeamName.csv"`.

 ## Parameters
 You can specify several arguments to adjust `montecarlocsv` according to your needs.
 Below you find a table with the parameters, their description and the default values that are used when nothing else is supplied: